razman786/prometheus_grafana_setup/README.md

 `config_io_sched.sh` can be used to switch the I/O scheduler to BFQ.

-`config_perc_h740p_mini_raid6.sh` can be used to set the RAID card to forced write back, with no read ahead and setup the IRQ affinity of block devices.
+`config_perc_h740p_mini_raid6.sh` can be used to set the RAID card to forced write back, with no read ahead and setup the RQ affinity of block devices.

 ## BIOS